-Hot coolant can cause serious burns.
-Switch off the motor.
+- Hot coolant can cause serious burns.

+- Switch off the engine.
 Do not remove the filler cap until it is completely cold.

-Do not open the radiator when it is hot.
+- Do not open the radiator when it is hot.

-Moving parts can cause serious injury.
-Do not remove the protective covers.
-Do not operate the generating set with the access doors open.
-Stop the generating set before any maintenance or repair operation.
+- Rotating parts can cause serious injury. - Do not operate the generating set with the doors open. - Do not remove the enclosures. - Shut down the generating set before any maintenance or servicing operation.

-Avoid any contact with the exhaust pipes, turbochargers and silencers.
-Keep flammable materials away from hot parts.
-Wait for the machine to cool down completely before touching it.
+- Avoid any contact with the exhaust pipes, turbochargers and silencers.
+Keep flammable materials away from hot parts. - Wait for the machine to cool down completely before touching it.

-Warning: danger The gas from the battery electrolyte is explosive.
-Keep the batteries away from any flames.

-The battery electrolyte (sulphuric acid) is toxic.
+- The gas from the battery electrolyte is explosive.
+Keep the batteries away from any flames. - The battery electrolyte (sulphuric acid) is toxic.
 Risk of poisoning.